Mother Angelica: Tributes

-Sean O. Sheridan, the former president of the Franciscan University of Steubenville where Mother Angelica received an honorary doctorate of sacred theology, described her as "a true media giant.
-She proved that the Church belonged in the popular media alongside the news, sports, and talk shows".
-Mark Evans of Deadline wrote, "Though her stances were decidedly old-school – she was critical of religious and political progressives – her lectures were lightened with an often self-deprecating humor.
+Father Sean O. Sheridan, former president of the Franciscan University of Steubenville where Mother Angelica received an honorary doctorate of sacred theology, described her as "a true media giant.
+She proved that the Church belonged in the popular media alongside the news, sports, and talk shows."

+Greg Evans of Deadline—a publication about major news in the media industry— also known as Deadline Hollywood, wrote: "Though her stances were decidedly old-school—she was critical of religious and political progressives—her lectures were lightened with an often self-deprecating humor.
 She famously said the nuns she remembered from her youth were 'the meanest people on God's earth.'"

 On March 30, 2016, Easter Wednesday, at Pope Francis' general audience in Saint Peter's Square, Vatican City, an employee of EWTN held up a portrait of Mother Angelica.
-The Supreme Pontiff responded to the display by saying "She's in Heaven."
+The Supreme Pontiff responded to the display by saying, "She's in Heaven."

-In a ceremony on March 29, 2016, Mother Angelica's body was brought to Our Lady of the Angels Monastery for private visitation by Poor Clare nuns.
-Public visitation was at the upper church of the Shrine of the Most Blessed Sacrament from March 30 to 31.
-The Mass of Christian Burial was held at the upper church on April 1, with the Archbishop of Philadelphia and EWTN board member Charles J. Chaput serving as principal celebrant, and the EWTN chaplain Joseph Mary Wolfe as homilist.
-Robert J. Baker and David E. Foley, the then-current and emeritus Bishops of Birmingham (where both EWTN and Our Lady of the Angels Monastery are located), respectively, concelebrated the Mass, along with Archbishop Thomas J. Rodi of Mobile, whose ecclesiastical province includes the Diocese of Birmingham.
-Bishop Thomas Olmsted of Phoenix, Bishop Richard F. Stika of Knoxville, and Archbishop Carlo Maria Viganò, the Apostolic Nuncio to the United States, who delivered a message from Pope Francis, also concelebrated the mass.
-In addition, many priests, deacons, religious, and seminarians were in attendance.
-This was followed by the rite of committal at the shrine's crypt chapel.
-All of her funeral rites were broadcast by EWTN.
+In a ceremony on March 29, 2016, Mother Angelica's body was brought to Our Lady of the Angels Monastery for private visitation by Poor Clare nuns, following which public visitation was held in the upper church of the Shrine of the Most Blessed Sacrament from March 30 to 31.
+The Mass of Christian Burial was also celebrated in the upper church on April 1, with Archbishop of Philadelphia and EWTN board member Charles J. Chaput serving as principal celebrant, and EWTN chaplain Joseph Mary Wolfe as homilist.

+Concelebrants of the Mass included Archbishop Carlo Maria Viganò, the Apostolic Nuncio to the United States, who delivered a message from Pope Francis; Robert J. Baker and David E. Foley, the then-current and emeritus bishops of Birmingham, in which diocese both EWTN and Our Lady of the Angels Monastery are located; Archbishop Thomas J. Rodi of Mobile, whose ecclesiastical province includes the Diocese of Birmingham; Bishop Thomas Olmsted of Phoenix, where the Poor Clares monastery founded in 2005 is located; and Bishop Richard Stika of Knoxville, Tennessee.
+In addition, many priests, including Monsignor Walter Rossi, Rector of the Basilica of the National Shrine of the Immaculate Conception Washington DC, deacons, religious, and seminarians were in attendance.
+Following the service, the rite of committal at the shrine's crypt chapel.
+All of the funeral rites for Mother Angelica were broadcast by EWTN.

 Beatification process

-After Mother Angelica's death, there were calls for her to be beatified.
-Canon Law dictates that an individual's cause cannot begin until five years after their death.
-As of September 2022, there has been no announcement from the Diocese of Birmingham whether a petition has been sent to Rome to promulgate a beatification process.
+After her death, there were calls for Mother Angelica to be beatified.
+Canon Law dictates that an individual's cause cannot begin until five years after his or her death, which thus became possible in 2021.